GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 [method@Adw.SqueezerPage.set_enabled] should be used to replace `hdy_squeezer_set_child_enabled()`.

+### Adapt to [class@Adw.Avatar] API Changes

+The `HdyAvatar:loadable-icon` property has been removed along with its getter and setter.
+It can be replaced by [property@Adw.Avatar:custom-image].

 ### Adapt to Stylesheet Changes

 Most widgets don't have a backdrop state anymore, and the following public